srenauld/loriot-sdk/README.md

-The (unofficial) LORIOT SDK
+The NodeJS LORIOT SDK
 ------------

 [![Build Status](https://travis-ci.org/srenauld/loriot-sdk.svg?branch=master)](https://travis-ci.org/srenauld/loriot-sdk) [![Coverage Status](https://coveralls.io/repos/github/srenauld/loriot-sdk/badge.svg?branch=master)](https://coveralls.io/github/srenauld/loriot-sdk?branch=master)

-LORIOT provides a great service as a LoRa back-office.
-However, outside of the well-documented websocket transport to communicate with your LoRa devices, everything had to be done manually.
-Network and application set-up, device provisioning, all that was undocumented.
+This library provides a convenient wrapper around most of the APIs exposed by the LORIOT back-office, both on the free usage tier and professional versions.
+It aims to ease the pain commonly encountered and to reduce  development time by providing an abstraction layer of the raw APIs.

-I needed to do something about this for a project, as setting up a large amount of LoRa devices would be too time-consuming.
-It is entirely unofficial for now, but allows programmatic access to all the parts of the API that you can find in the dashboard.
+This encompasses both the management APIs used to add resources (gateways or sensors), and the realtime data socket.

 # Features / Roadmap